View Source Kino.JS (Kino v0.12.3)

 end

-Instantiates a static JavaScript kino defined by module
+Instantiates a static JavaScript kino defined by module.

-is passed directly to the JavaScript side during
+The given data is passed directly to the JavaScript side during

 initialization.